The History Behind Wiggins Fine Books

 I enjoy the “people” parts of my business the most; meeting other collectors and enthusiasts, sharing finds, and introducing newcomers to all that the world of antique print has to offer.
 Whether I’m catching up with old customers or making new friends, every book show is an opportunity for building and strengthening the rare book community.

-The Northampton Book and Book Arts Fair
+The Southern New England Antiquarian Book and Ephemera Fair

 Let’s set up an appointment and find out!